 Phentermine nausea may be related to:

-More, phentermine may affect your need for diabetes medications.
+Phentermine may also affect your need for diabetes medications.

 Dehydration can also cause nausea.
 Your cells need water to function properly and when cells in the stomach cannot produce proteins they need they sense something is wrong and stop working, which makes you feel nauseous .